Innocent Blood (film)

 Innocent Blood (also known in some regions as A French Vampire in America) is a 1992 American black comedy horror film directed by John Landis and written by Michael Wolk.
 The film stars Anne Parillaud as a beautiful French vampire who finds herself pitted against a gang of mobsters led by Salvatore Macelli (Robert Loggia) who eventually becomes a vampire and schemes to build a criminal syndicate of vampires.

-The film is set and was filmed around Pittsburgh, Pennsylvania.
-The "Little Italy" of Pittsburgh, a portion of the Bloomfield, Pittsburgh neighborhood, clustered around Liberty Avenue, is recognizable in many of the film's outdoor urban scenes.
-Actors Tony Sirico and David Proval have supporting parts as gangsters, foreshadowing their roles in The Sopranos.
+The film is set in and was filmed in Pittsburgh, Pennsylvania.
+Actors Tony Sirico, Tony Lip, and David Proval have supporting parts as gangsters, foreshadowing their roles in The Sopranos.
 It also features early appearances by Anthony LaPaglia, Angela Bassett, and Chazz Palminteri.
 The film is notable for being a mixture of the vampire, gangster and buddy cop genres.
 The film was a box-office bomb, earning only $5 million over its $20 million budget.

 Plot

 Marie is a vampire in modern Pittsburgh, with a moral code that limits her bloodsucking to the criminal elements of society.
 After feasting on mafioso Tony Silva, she shoots him in the head with a shotgun to cover up the bite marks on his neck and to prevent him from coming back as a vampire.
 Undercover cop Joseph Gennaro visits the crime scene but is taken off his assignment of infiltrating the crime family of Salvatore "Sal the Shark" Macelli and put into protective custody by District Attorney Sinclair for being seen at the crime scene by the media.

 The next night, Marie seduces Sal, who takes her back to his mansion for "dinner".
 She is warded off when Sal serves garlic mussels, and she tries to escape through the bathroom window but finds it barred up.
 Sal attempts to rape her but Marie overpowers him and drains his blood.
 Before she can finish him off, Sal's limousine driver, Lenny intervenes and she is forced to flee.
 Gennaro investigates the scene and follows a trail of blood to a nearby church, where he finds and chases Marie.
 When Gennaro gets back to his car, Marie finds him and demands that he drive her to the morgue where Sal was taken.
 Sal, now a vampire, awakens in the morgue and steals a car to drive to the home of his attorney, Manny Bergman, being seen by police and reporters in his escape.